 The proposed decision for the Babocomari allotment was protested by Forest Guardians because the BLM hadn’t used the NEPA public planning process to analyze allotment-specific management alternatives, as required by the Rangeland Reform ’94 regulations.
 But the BLM rejected the protest in their October 13, 2000, final decision.
 They claimed that an allotment-specific NEPA analysis wasn’t required.

 An examination of public records tells a very different story.
 They indicate that the Babocomari land exchange occurred in 1987, which means the ranch’s previous state grazing lessees had agreed to it.
-As mentioned above, the current lessee for the BLM’s Babocomari allotment had acquired the tenuous state lease, administered by the BLM, shortly before the November 1988 creation of the SPRNCA.
+As mentioned above, the current lessee for the BLM’s Babocomari allotment had acquired the tenuous state lease, inherited by the BLM, shortly before the November 1988 creation of the SPRNCA.
 After he learned Congress had included these BLM lands within the boundaries the SPRNCA, he contacted Arizona Congressman Jim Kolbe’s office to express concern about the future of his lease.
 The BLM’s March 29, 1989, response to the resultant inquiry they received from Rep. Kolbe shows the lessee had spoken with local BLM Range Conservationist Ted McRae about paying his BLM grazing fees for the lease.
 In other words, when the current lessee acquired the Babocomari lease, he knew it was already under the BLM’s jurisdiction, and that Congress was already in the process of drafting a bill to create the SPRNCA.
 The legislation included a map that had been released months earlier which showed that the boundaries of the proposed riparian preserve included the Babocomari allotment.

 BLM Safford District Manager Ray Brady’s response to Rep. Kolbe’s inquiry included a promise that the BLM would continue to honor the Babocomari allotment’s inherited state lease.
 This was about five months before the completion of the San Pedro River Riparian Management Plan, which shows that local BLM officials intentionally refused to consider full compliance with Arizona-Idaho Conservation Act in regards to the SPRNCA’s former state lands